LiorZ/hdac8_thesis/thesis.rst

 Preparation of starting structure
 ---------------------------------

 	For each of the peptide sequences, a coarse model of the complex was generated, based on the selected template.
 This starting model served as input to the FlexPepDock protocol.
-We tested 2 approaches to create the starting complex, one involved threading the peptide sequence onto the backbone configuration taken from solved structures, the other approach included the extension of the peptide to a complete linear polypeptide (all phi angles were set to -135.0 degrees, all psi angles to +135.0 degrees) and superimposing only the acetylated Lysine onto a position taken from the crystal structure.
+We tested 2 approaches to create the starting complex, one involved threading the peptide sequence on the backbone configuration taken from solved structures, the other approach included the extension of the peptide to a complete linear polypeptide (all phi angles were set to -135.0 degrees, all psi angles to +135.0 degrees) and superimposing only the acetylated Lysine onto a position taken from the crystal structure.

 	The *no free lunch* theorem suggests that all search algorithms have the same average performance over all problems [4]_, and thus implies that to gain in performance on a certain application one must use a specialized algorithm that includes some prior knowledge about that problem.
 In previous studies we found that incorporating key interactions between the peptide and the receptor as constraints in FlexPepDock's search algorithm greatly improves the performance of the resulting predictor.

-	Unlike previous studies, where the key interactions from which the constraints were derived relied heavily on backbone atoms [7]_ , we found that the a large portion of the dominant interactions in our case are mediated through the acetylated lysine sidechain.
-Furthermore, Our computational results suggests that the sidechains adjacent to the acetylated lysine form stablilizing stacking interactions with the receptor.
-Indeed, experimental data shows that aromatic amino acids at these positions are over represented in highly active peptides.
+	Like previous studies, where the key interactions from which the constraints were derived relied heavily on backbone atoms [7]_ , we derive our constraints from the interaction between D101 and the 2 N backbone atoms (see Figure :ref:`keyint`) which was reported [1]_ to be critically important to binding and catalysis.
+Furthermore, the interaction between the acetylated lysine and its exact location withing the binding pocket were also determined as essential to binding and catalysis and were also incorporated in our constraint set.

 .. figure:: images/figure_1.png
 	:scale: 20%